 Allison Westervelt, 19 October 2022

-This summer, Congressional lawmakers made long-overdue process in expanding health care for toxic-exposed veterans by passing the landmark PACT Act.
+This summer, Congressional lawmakers expanded health care for toxic-exposed veterans by passing the landmark Pact act.
 The bipartisan bill promises tax-free disability benefits up to $3332 a month to almost 3.5 million veterans, which will cost over $300 billion throughout the next decade according to the Congressional Budget Office.
 This historic bipartisan legislation was introduced by US Senators Jerry Moran (R-Kan.) and Jon Tester (D-Mont.).

 Until 2010, burn pits were frequently utilized at military bases in Iraq and Afghanistan to dispose of daily waste, munitions, chemical compounds, and other hazardous materials.
 The enormous burn pits released poisonous smoke and particulate matter that made both military personnel and civilians sick with both short- and long-term health problems such as respiratory conditions, cancers, and other diseases.
 Although their use was widespread, the Pentagon did not maintain records of where these pits were used, and toxic smoke from the pits traveled great distances and harmed soldiers and civilian’s miles away.